 BJP TN chief Annamalai, DMK's Dayanidhi Maran file nominations

-Chennai, Mar 27 (PTI) Sitting DMK MP Dayanidhi Maran and state BJP chief K Annamalai on Wednesday filed their nominations for the April 19 Lok Sabha polls.
+Chennai, Mar 27 (PTI) Sitting DMK MP Dayanidhi Maran and state BJP chief K Annamalai on Wednesday filed their nominations for the April 19 Lok Sabha polls in Tamil Nadu.

-Maran filed his nomination papers for the Chennai Central constituency of which he is the incumbent MP.
-Annamalai is contesting from Coimbatore.
+Maran, who is seeking a successive term from the Chennai Central constituency, declared movable and immovable assets worth over Rs 7.81 crore.

 Disclaimer: This article is published from a syndicated feed and has not been edited by the Deccan Chronicle team